Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

-##### It's to useful to take a look at the data..
+##### Take a look at the data..
+Usually, datasets need a lot of work to prepare them for analysis.
 However, this is a structured dataset, meaning that we can get an idea by reading a few lines ..

 <br>